rytsikau/ee.Yrewind/README.md

 ##### [**` -start=-[minutes], -start=+[minutes] `**](#)
 ##### [**` -start=beginning, -start=wait `**](#)

-The parameter specifies the point in time from which the stream will be saved.
+The parameter specifies the point in time from which to save the stream.
 If this parameter is missing, the program records a livestream in real time, starting from the moment the program starts.

 To download the time interval from 7:10AM to 8:10AM on July 15, 2020:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=20200715:0710